damies13/rfswarm/Doc/rfswarm_manager.md

 [Index](README.md)

-## rfswarm.py (Manager)
+## rfswarm Manager

-rfswarm.py is the swarm Manager, or central server component of rfswarm, this is where you plan, execute and monitor your performance test.
+rfswarm Manager is the central server component of rfswarm, this is where you plan, execute and monitor your performance test.

 - [User Interface](#User-Interface)
 	- [Plan](#Plan)